dfohr/TetraltoRAIL/deployment-chronicle.md

 3. Consider moving large static assets to a CDN in the future
 4. Optimize image files to reduce overall project size

-### May 2023 - SSH Access and Name Collision Issues
+### April 2025 - SSH Access and Name Collision Issues

 **Issue**:
 We encountered difficulties establishing SSH access to our Railway deployment.
 Initial attempts to connect via SSH failed, and we suspected configuration issues with the service.